LibraryCarpentry/librarycarpentry.github.io/_posts/2019/04/advisory-group-announcement.md

 Now that the primary aim of the Group is complete, members decided to shift to an advisory role with a [focus towards growing the Library Carpentry community](https://github.com/LibraryCarpentry/governance/issues/11).
 Members moving off the group will welcome the Group’s new members:

-* Konrad Foerstner, German National Library of Medicine (ZB MED)
+* Konrad Förstner, ZB MED – Information Centre for Life Science and TH Köln – University of Applied Sciences
 * Julie Goldman, Harvard University
 * Liz Stokes, Australian Research Data Commons (ARDC)
 * Birgit Schmidt, University of Goettingen